Yash Kumar Yadav - LinkedIn Creator

 Building @anchors || Ex - @Uniflik || Full Stack Developer || fixing a bug

-Yash Kumar Yadav is a LinkedIn creator based in Noida, Uttar Pradesh, India with 1,833 followers, focused on Tech Trends, Upskilling, and Startup Insights content.
-Posts average 12 likes and 0.7% engagement.
+Yash Kumar Yadav is a LinkedIn creator based in Noida, Uttar Pradesh, India with 1,921 followers, focused on Tech Trends, Innovation, and Startup Insights content.
+Posts average 14 likes and 0.8% engagement.
+Has worked with brands including Zeko AI, and masai on marketing campaigns.

 🤝